charlessipe/reading-notes/class-02.md

 /* */ (multi-line) or // (single line) are comments not processed by the interpreter

-A variable without an assigned value is **undefined**.
+-A variable without an assigned value is **undefined**.

-boolean data type is true or false
+-boolean data type is true or false

+-order of execution: multiplication division goes before addition subtraction

-Chapter 4: “Decisions and Loops” only up to the section on switch statements (pp.145-162)
+##Chapter 4: “Decisions and Loops” only up to the section on switch statements (pp.145-162)